Customer service quality assurance checklist [template]

 An easy way to measure quality is by setting up a scoring system.
 Giving each criterion a score and weight will make understanding of your agents’ performance more precise.
-This also makes it easier to pinpoint areas that require extra coaching.
+This also makes it easier to pinpoint learning opportunities and areas that require extra coaching.

 💡 For example: Spelling/Grammar can be allocated 10 points out of the 50 points that make up your Empathy/Tone category.